mikkelsvartveit/thesis/preproject/content/05-results.md

 While most existing literature uses a fairly straightforward image conversion pipeline, more sophisticated encoding approaches have been attempted.

-Sartoli et al [@Sartoli2020] used an image conversion process based on recurrence plots.
+Sartoli et al. [@Sartoli2020] used an image conversion process based on recurrence plots.
 They viewed the binaries as a series of emissions from a stochastic process.
 From this, they generated 4092x4092 grayscale images using recurrence patterns.
 The images were resized to 64x64 pixels before training the CNN.
 They compared this to a direct image conversion approach, and found that the recurrence plots approach performed more consistently across classes, while also achieving a higher mean accuracy.

 RansomShield [@Lachtar2023] utilized a Hilbert space-filling curve visualization of the binary file.
 They evaluated multiple CNN architectures, and found that the small and efficient LeNet model achieved a 99.7% accuracy on detecting Android ransomware from native machine instructions.
 LeNet outperformed deeper networks like VGG-16 while being up to 47 times more energy efficient.